manyducksco/borf/packages/server/README.md

 });

-// Create server-rendered HTML pages with `.route` and a component to render. app.route("/other-route", ($, self) => {
+// Create server-rendered HTML pages with `.route` and a component to render.
+// This mirrors the routing from `@woofjs/client`, but rendered server side. app.route("/other-route", ($, self) => {
   // Services can be accessed just like in client-side components. const { $message } = self.getService("example");